God Helped Me Pass Through the Trial of Illness

 In the twelfth month of the lunar calendar, I was just doing my housework when suddenly I felt a pressure on my heart and found it difficult to breathe, and I had a feeling like I couldn’t catch my breath and was about to suffocate.
 My husband saw that I was in distress and he hurriedly called our daughter and her husband, and they took me to the municipal hospital.

 After a comprehensive checkup, the attending doctor said with an imposing expression: “You have a very serious illness.
 It’s a problem with your heart that could cause you to die at any minute.
 You need to be admitted to the hospital for treatment straight away.”
 The doctor’s words were like a bolt from the blue and I immediately started to panic.
 I thought, “How come I’ve suddenly contracted such a serious illness?
 And I could die at any minute?
 Since I started believing in God, I’ve always faithfully fulfilled my duty.
 How could God not protect me?
 If I die, I won’t be able to see the spectacular event of the manifestation of the beautiful kingdom, and I won’t be able to live with my daughters and my husband again.
 Will I not be able to share in the eternal happiness of the heavenly kingdom?”
 The more I thought, the more grieved I was, and a feeling of desolation crept into my heart.
 In pain, all I could do was keep praying to God in my heart: “O God!
 Such a serious illness has now befallen me, and I feel helpless and weak.
 I don’t know what to do and I don’t understand Your will.
 But I believe that all this is happening by Your leave, and I ask You to lead me and guide me.”
 After I’d prayed, these words of God came to my mind: “Today, you all know that man’s belief in God is not solely for the salvation of the soul and the well-being of the flesh, nor is it to enrich his life through loving God, and so on.
 As it stands, if you love God for the sake of the well-being of the flesh or momentary pleasure, then even if, in the end, your love for God reaches its peak and you ask for nothing more, this love that you seek is still an adulterated love and not pleasing to God. … The love of the great majority of you is of the aforementioned kind.
 Such love can only maintain the status quo; it cannot achieve immutability, nor can it take root in man.
 This kind of love is only like a flower that blooms and withers without bearing fruit.
 In other words, after you have loved God once in such a way, if there is no one to lead you on the path ahead, then you will collapse. … Those gained by God are those who forsake Satan and escape from its domain.
 They are officially numbered among the people of the kingdom.
 This is how the people of the kingdom come to be.
 Are you willing to become this kind of person?
-Are you willing to be gained by God?” (“What Viewpoint Believers Ought to Hold” in The Word Appears in the Flesh).
+Are you willing to be gained by God?” (“What Viewpoint Believers Ought to Hold” in).

 The revelations of God’s words made me ashamed, for only then did I realize that it was actually my views on my belief in God that were wrong.
 Thinking back, I only started believing in the Lord Jesus so that my illnesses could be cured, and afterward I heard that one could get into the heavenly kingdom and enjoy eternal bliss if one accepted Almighty God’s work of the last days, and so in order to attain this blessing, I accepted the gospel of the last days and actively fulfilled my duty, believing that the more I worked for God the greater my blessings would be in the future.
 But now a life-threatening illness had befallen me and my hopes to be blessed were just about to be dashed.
 So I began to blame and misunderstand God and reason with God, believing that I’d abandoned everything and expended myself for God, and suffered and paid a price for God, and that God should therefore bless me and not allow me to contract such a serious illness.
 Only then did I see that my belief in God and the fulfilling of my duties had not been sincere, much less was I performing the duty of a created being to repay God’s love.
 Instead, I had gone by my own personal motives and my purpose was to gain blessings from God and enjoy the grace and blessings of God.
 My expending myself had also been done in order to bargain with God and to obtain the bliss of the heavenly kingdom in return.
 With such a tainted belief in God, no matter how faithful I appeared on the outside, it could not stand up against the facts; when a slight storm came along, I fell easily, like a pretty flower that is tender and beautiful for a short time, but which bears no fruit.
 I thought about how everything I had had come from God, and how I should fulfill my duty well to repay God’s love, and that this was a heavenly law.
 And yet I had used my duty to make bargains with God, filled with my own extravagant desires—was I not rebelling against God and trying to cheat Him by performing my duty in this way?
 I had not a shred of conscience or reason!
 I then understood God’s will.
 God was using this illness to test me and to enable me to see clearly the wrong motives behind my belief in God.
 He was using this refinement to purify and change me, to make me let go of the unreasonable demands I was making to God, to make me recover my conscience and reason, and worship the Creator standing firmly in the place of a created being.
 Thinking this, everything suddenly clicked into place and I thanked God for His salvation.
-Were it not for the salvation of God, I’d still be pursuing along the wrong path with nothing as my reward at the end of it, and I could then only be abandoned and sifted out by God.
+Were it not for the, I’d still be pursuing along the wrong path with nothing as my reward at the end of it, and I could then only be abandoned and sifted out by God.
 Through this illness, I also came to see that, if one doesn’t know God’s work and doesn’t know how God purifies and saves man, one is then unable to revere and obey God, and when things happen that is not to one’s liking, one will become dispirited, and will even misunderstand and blame God; my stature really was so pitifully small.
 Thinking of these things, my heart was filled with self-reproach and a feeling of indebtedness to God.